frozflame/joker/README.md

 joker
 =====

-Base classes and utilities for a joker-style project skeleton.
+Interfaces for a joker-style project.

 Other projects under `joker` namespace by the same author: